DarkAllMan/Woocommerce-Bolder-Elements-Myparcel-Compatibility/README.md

-# WooCommerce
+# Woocommerce Bolder Elements - Myparcel Compatibility
-- Add Track & Trace URL to the order confirmation email
+- This plugin add's an extra column to the Bolder Elements Table Rates Plugin where you can define MyParcel shipment types: Digital Stamp, Mailbox, Package etc

 ## Manual